 The terms “exemplary client experience” and “financial technology” are very rarely, if ever, aligned.
-It is one of the greatest opportunities out there for newcomers and startups.
+It is one of the greatest opportunities out there for startups.
 Many new companies solve a problem effectively for consumers or businesses, but they are not taking the steps to design a truly exceptional client experience.
 The client experience is dictated by every touchpoint (human, technology, advertising, etc.) the client has with a company; it is the sum of how those touchpoints makes the client feel.
 No matter how many touchpoints are included in the overall experience, companies that excel in this area are those that consistently put the customer first and focus on personalization, simplification, reduced friction and more.

 #1: Perception is reality

 There are some strategies rooted in social psychology that can help you deliver a great client experience, such as the “warmth and competence model.”
 Social psychologists have told us that it is human nature to observe a person’s warmth and competence in order to form our opinion of them.
 In The Human Brand, Chris Malone and Susan Fiske explain that this happens with companies too: a client’s experience is rooted in the perception of the company’s warmth and competence.

 The key point: it’s based on perception.
 A judgement is made before the customer even has firsthand interactions.
 This is valuable insight for emerging fintech startups and you as a founder.
 You are the face of your business, and therefore, a judgement of you is applied to your business, and a judgement of your business is applied to you.
 Knowing how much you are perceived as warm and competent (and how you want to be perceived) is critical as you think through how to design a top-notch experience.

 #2: Let your compass (approach) guide your way